mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/02/07-generating-apk.md

 > *Selecting the version of the app to be signed.*
 > Source: Javier Salvador (Original image) License: [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)

-Then, we click the `Finish` button and start the generation process.
+Then, we click on the `Finish` button and start the generation process.
 When the process ends in the lower right corner of Android Studio, a message appears allowing us to directly access the folder where it was generated.

 > ![APK complete message](/images/02/apk-completed.jpg){:style="display:block; margin-left:auto; margin-right:auto"}
 > *Message indicating that our APK is ready.*